Practical Nursing

 This course will prepare the learner for entry into the workplace through exploration of leadership, conflict resolution and advocacy.
 Leadership and management roles within health care will be examined.
 The process of transition from student to nurse will be explored.

 This course will focus on assisting the learner to develop an holistic approach to nursing.
 A variety of approaches to learning will be utilized and critical thinking strategies will be emphasized as the learner explores the care of individuals and families experiencing and/or predisposed to acute health challenges in a variety of life situations.
+Synthesis of this knowledge will facilitate appropriate Nursing Management of various health challenges.

 Semester 4